Zeusomos/bonds/README.md

 * A programmer who mistakenly leaves open the possibility of overrunning a buffer on a function's stack may be allowing attackers to overwrite the return pointer pushed onto the stack earlier.
 * There is no prevention from buffer overflows that might corrupt the stack (or other data locations).
 * The Linux kernel's free list pointer obfuscation has weaknesses, which in the right conditions, allows an attacker to perform free list poisoning.
-* There are no changes fo
+* There are no changes for object addresses - always at the same place.
+* Memory is allocated without difficult